GeniusDai/kingpin/README.md

 ### EpollTPServer:

-    1. Trying to get mutex from thread shared data, if it's locked, it won't block.
+    1. Trying to get mutex from TPSharedData, if it's locked, thread won't block.

     2. If got the mutex, IO thread register EPOLLIN for the listening socket.